Nominees sought for 2024 Kentucky Leopold Conservation award

 Winner will receive $10,000 prize for Conservation Leadership

 FRANKFORT (Jan.
-26, 2023) – Commissioner of Agriculture Dr. Ryan Quarles invites Kentuckians to nominate a farmer or forester for the 2023 Kentucky Leopold Conservation Award.
+16, 2024) - Commissioner of Agriculture Jonathan Shell invites Kentuckians to nominate a farmer or forester for the 2024 Kentucky Leopold Conservation Award.

-“Farmers are, by nature, conservationists, but this is an opportunity to nominate someone who goes above and beyond to be a good steward of the land,” Commissioner Quarles said.
-“Every year, the Kentucky Department of Agriculture is honored to work with the Sand County Foundation to present the Leopold Conservation Award to a Kentucky farm family who shows true devotion in the care and management of natural resources.
-The nominees support our proud tradition of conserving important resources, while keeping farmland productive and sustainable.
-Nominate someone today who embodies the definition of what this award stands for.”
+“Farmers are true stewards of the land, and this award is an opportunity to honor those who go above and beyond to showcase conservation practices,” Commissioner Shell said.
+“Farming is the backbone of our state, and the Kentucky Department of Agriculture is honored to work with the Sand County Foundation to present the Leopold Conservation Award to a Kentucky farm family who shows true devotion to the management of our natural resources.”

 Sand County Foundation, the nation’s leading voice for conservation of private land, presents the Leopold Conservation Award to agricultural landowners in 26 states actively committed to land ethic.
 In Kentucky, the $10,000 award is presented with the American Farmland Trust, the Kentucky Agricultural Council and the Kentucky Association of Conservation Districts.

 Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
-The application can be found at sandcountyfoundation.org/uploads/2023-CFN-Kentucky.pdf.
+The application can be found at sandcountyfoundation.org/uploads/2024-CFN-Kentucky.pdf.

-The application deadline date is April 1, 2023.
+The application deadline date March 31, 2024.
 The committee prefers application materials to be sent electronically to email@example.com.

-Materials may be also be mailed with a postmark of April 1, 2023.
+Materials may also be mailed with a postmark of March 31, 2024.
 Mail applications to:

 Leopold Conservation Award